 Welcome!
 The Library staff looks forward to supporting you in your teaching, research and professional practices by providing personalized services designed to meet your course and class objectives.

-Take a welcome tour of the Library, including the Faculty Technology Studio (FTS), an exclusive area reserved for faculty members to meet and work.
+Take a welcome tour of the Library.
 Please contact Rachel Julius, Liason Librarian and Instruction Coordinator, for more information.

 Borrowing Library Materials